 My thesis work focused on an under-researched photographer named Roger Mertin.
 His archive entered the collection of the George Eastman Museum in 2007.
 Mertin was an inheritor of Late Modernist photography, reaching artistic maturity at the time of the medium's heavy commodification in the mid 1970s.
 Known primarily for his typologies of Christmas trees and basketball hoops, Mertin belonged to a peculiar sphere of artists based in Rochester, New York - at the time, a crossroad of photographic ideas.
 I cataloged a portion of his negatives and assigned intellectual order to his archive.
 I also wrote the most in-depth biography of his life, and compiled bibliographic data, to give future scholars a head start when the time finally comes for this fascinating photographer to be critically examined on a large scale.

 After the completion of my Masters degree, I was offered the position of Curatorial Assistant in the Department of Photography at the Carnegie Museum of Art, in Pittsburgh, Pennsylvania.
 The central focus was the definitive retrospective on photographer Duane Michals.
 A Pittsburgh native, Michals intended the Carnegie to be the largest repository of his artwork.
 As such, CMOA was uniquely positioned to be the strongest, clearest voice when speaking on Michals' contributions to the world of art and photography.
-In the Fall of 2014, Storyteller: The Photographs of Duane Michals opened and quickly generated a tremendous response from the museum's audience and the press.
-The New York Times, The Wall Street Journal, and The New York Review of Books all weighed in on the merits of curator Linda Benedict-Jones's exhibition.
-As her assistant, I was involved in every facet of its execution.
+Storyteller: The Photographs of Duane Michals opened Fall of 2014.
+As curatorial assistant, I was involved in every facet of its execution.
 This included the preservation analyses of the prints, the curating of the checklist (and its life in the collection database), exhibition design, the writing of wall labels, plate selection for the catalog, and more.
-I worked directly with Michals while making visits to his home in New York, and also became a listed contributor to the catalog, by creating an illustrated timeline of his life.

 In addition to the Michals retrospective, I also monitored the daily activity of the photography department.
 This included processing administrative paperwork, writing acquisition reports, curating gallery rotations, managing invoices, supervising interns, hosting traveling scholars, and giving tours to museum visitors.
 In addition, I also lent my expertise to the Hillman Photography Initiative.